Perhaps one of the finest racing games of our generation.

 I’ll be honest; I haven’t had much time with the online component due to the network features only recently being made accessible.
 Outside of that, I have encountered multiple issues that constantly drops me out of an online session.
 One look over on the Forza forums will reveal that other people are also having this issue with the online infrastructure.
 What I did get to play, though, was several matched races that tossed me onto a team and pitted us against another team.
 This, of course, ended up being a colossal mess as all the racers were crashing into each other.
 I know this will get better as people become used to the game, so I’ll revisit this in the future.
 Though, I’d love it if the online racers were actually ghosted cars…

 When I reviewed Forza Horizon 3 two years ago, I didn’t think that Playground Games would be able to top it.
 Yet here we are, with perhaps the finest racing game to ever grace the Xbox One and PC.
 There is so much content that will assure you that you won’t complete the game anytime soon, including the online system that extends your playtime.
 Not to mention it looks great, plays amazing, and can even get gamers who aren’t even into cars to give it a spin.
 Forza Horizon 4 is definitely the total package.

 Playground Games has done it again, and I couldn’t be more excited.

-Review Disclosure Statement: The Ultimate Edition of Forza Horizon 4 was reviewed using a review code provided by Microsoft for review purposes.
-For more information on how we review video games and other media/technology, please go review our Review Guideline/Scoring Policy for more info.
+Review Disclosure Statement: The Ultimate Edition of Forza Horizon 4 was reviewed using Microsoft’s review code for review purposes.
+For more information on how we review video games and other media/technology, please review our Review Guideline/Scoring Policy for more info.

 Affiliate Link Disclosure: One or more of the links above contain affiliate links, which means at no additional cost to you, we may receive a commission should you click through and purchase the item.